-Although officially known as Smith Street, the semi-official designation of Chinatown Food Street is the more fitting of the two names.
-The street has long been a haunt for street food in Singapore, but a recent redevelopment really kicked its popularity into high-gear.
+The street has long been a popular haunt for street food in Singapore.
+After a recent redevelopment project though, it’s popularity kicked into high-gear.

-The road was also fully-pedestrianized, creating a more inviting, spacious, and relaxing atmosphere for an evening meal or drink.
+The road was also fully-pedestrianized.
+It’s created a more inviting, spacious, and relaxing atmosphere for an evening meal or drink.